-

 A notable feature of Busuu is its community, where you can get to know users from across the world and have your pronunciation corrected by native speakers.

-However, Busuu has a more limited free version and most of its features require a subscription.
-(It provides two types of subscription plans: for casual learners and serious learners respectively).
+However, Busuu has a more limited free version, and most of its features require a subscription.
+(It provides two types of subscription plans: for casual learners and serious learners, respectively).

 One part Duolingo falls short of is lacking a real-life language environment.
-Duolingo does have a community where users can share their language learning tips and experience, but it fails to provide a real-life situation where people can put what they’ve learned into use.
+Duolingo does have a community where users can share their language learning tips and experiences, but it fails to provide a real-life situation where people can put what they’ve learned into use.

 So we present the following 2 community-based apps with which you can chat with native speakers.